venminder-nathanowens/github-actions/README.md

 - Identify an action’s type, inputs, and outputs

-  - Action type can be Docker Container, JavaScript or Composite (run).
+  - Action type can be Docker Container, JavaScript or Composite Actions (run step).
 Inputs are specified under 'with:' in the action.yaml file, and outputs can be used from one step in another by referencing them with ${{ steps.<step_id>.outputs.<output_name> }}.

 - Demonstrate how to use the specific version of an action in a workflow